P. Kodanda Rao: Career

-Rao also served on various governmental committees including serving on the Madhya Pradesh Prohibition Enquiry Committee (1951) set up by the Government of Madhya Pradesh.
+Rao also served on various governmental committees, including the Madhya Pradesh Prohibition Enquiry Committee (1951), set up by the Government of Madhya Pradesh.
 He was a dissenting voice when the report was finally submitted and wrote a separate dissenting note.
 He was also a member of the Deck Passenger Committee (1950) set up by the Ministry of Commerce to provide recommendations on passenger traffic services along the Indian coast.

 Personal life

 Rao was married to Mary Louise Campbell Rao, an American, whom he met in Hawaii when he was there attending a conference on race relations.
 The couple met in 1936 and were married in 1937 in Poona.
 They lived their later years in Basavanagudi in Bangalore, in a house that was named 'Aloha'.
 In a dedication to his wife in his book East vs West, Rao wrote "She, of the occident, and I, of the orient deny East vs West and proclaim the Unity of Civilization".
-He also dedicated his book Foreign friends of India's freedom to his wife.
+He also dedicated his book, Foreign Friends of India's Freedom, to his wife.

 Rao died in Bangalore on 23 July 1975.
 He was aged 85.